Megumidesu/myProject/README.md

 ## Training and Testing
 Training
-1. Please put it in the dataset folder.
+1. Please put your dataset in the dataset folder.
 The folder should look like this:
 ```
 ├── dataset
 │   ├── images